CraryPrimitiveMan/awesome-with-star/awesome/stoeffel_awesome-fp-js.md

 * [Ramda](https://github.com/ramda/ramda) – A practical functional library for JavaScript that is designed specifically for a functional programming style.
 A style that makes it easy to create functional pipelines and never mutates user data.
 * [Ramda Adjunct](https://github.com/char0n/ramda-adjunct) is a community-maintained extension of Ramda.
+* [Ramda-extension](https://github.com/tommmyy/ramda-extension) is set of utility point-free functions composed only from Ramda functions.
 * [Folktale](http://folktale.origamitower.com/) – A standard library for functional programming in JavaScript.
 * [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) – An instance of [Lodash](https://github.com/lodash/lodash) with its methods wrapped to produce immutable, auto-curried, iteratee-first, data-last methods.
 * [functional.js](http://functionaljs.com) – A lightweight functional JavaScript library that facilitates currying and point-free / tacit programming.